bnclabs/gostore/llrb/README.md

 Panic and Recovery
 ------------------

+Panics are to expected when APIs are misused.
+Programmers might choose to ignore the errors, but not panics.
+For example:

 - When trying to upsert a nil key.
 - When Log() is called on snapshots.
 - When a snapshot is released more than it is refered.